w0lfschild/cDock/readme.md

 	    * **10.10** to **10.10.5**
 	    * **10.11**
 * [Donate](http://w0lfschild.github.io/pages/donate.html)

-### Note:
-* This project isn't meant to be downloaded and built, the UI is hacked together with a combination of Pashua and Platypus.
-This is more of a hosting / distribution for the project
+* This project isn't meant to be downloaded and built.
+This repo is for hosting / distribution for the project
-* The bundle that actually controls the dock can be found here : [cDock2](http://github.com/w0lfschild/cDock2)
+* Source for the bundle that controls the dock can be found here : [cDock2](http://github.com/w0lfschild/cDock2)

 ### Translations:
 *Wolfgang Baird* - English